Mother Would Know

 Share this Recipe

-Filed Under: Archives, Recipes, Soups & Stews Tagged With: chilled soup, cucumber, summer
+Filed Under: Archives, Recipes, Soups & Stews Tagged With: cannellini beans, chilled soup, cucumber, mint, summer, yogurt

 Comments